-The Miniature Schnauzer: generally stands about a foot tall at the shoulder and can weigh between 12-18 lbs full grown.
+The Miniature Schnauzer: generally stands about 12-14 inches tall at the shoulder and can weigh between 14-18 lbs full grown.

-The Standard Schnauzer: generally stands about a foot and a half tall at the shoulder and can weigh between 26-44 lbs full grown.
+The Standard Schnauzer: generally stands about 14-16 inches tall at the shoulder and can weigh between 26-44 lbs full grown.

-The Giant Schnauzer: generally stands about two feet tall at the shoulder and can weigh between 55-110 lbs full grown.
+The Giant Schnauzer: generally stands about 24-26 inches tall at the shoulder and can weigh between 55-110 lbs full grown.

-Then there's the Toy Schnauzer: generally stands 10 to 11 inches at the shoulder and can weigh between 7-11 lbs full grown.
+Then there's the Toy Schnauzer: generally stands about 10-11 inches tall at the shoulder and can weigh between 7-12 lbs full grown.

 The Giant Schnauzer The Standard Schnauzer The Miniature Schnauzer

-*Information provided on Miniature Schnauzers, Yorkshires, Biewers, Biros, Golddusts and Ocean Pearl/Sables are from researching history and personal knowledge of the breeds*
+*Information provided on Miniature Schnauzers, Yorkshires, Biewers, BIROs, Golddusts and Ocean Pearls are from researching history, personal acquaintances, and personal knowledge of the breeds*